Yainer Diaz Player Props: Astros vs. Athletics

-The Houston Astros, including Yainer Diaz (batting .263 in his past 10 games, with a double, three home runs, three walks and six RBI), take on starting pitcher Hogan Harris and the Oakland Athletics at Oakland-Alameda County Coliseum, Thursday at 9:40 PM ET.
+The Houston Astros, including Yainer Diaz (batting .250 in his past 10 games, with a double, two home runs, three walks and five RBI), take on starting pitcher JP Sears and the Oakland Athletics at Oakland-Alameda County Coliseum, Friday at 9:40 PM ET.

-In his most recent appearance, he went 1-for-4 with a double and an RBI against the Rockies.

 Yainer Diaz Game Info & Props vs. the Athletics